boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 #### COSMIC - confidence values for CSI:FingerID searches
 Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID search is performed.
-COSMIC scores for a compound are shown in the compound list on the left.
+COSMIC scores for a feature are shown in the feature list on the left.

 Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the COSMIC release page.

 ### Predicting Compound classes with the CANOPUS tool  (5)

 CANOPUS predicts [ClassyFire](http://classyfire.wishartlab.com/) compound classes from the molecular fingerprint.
 Class prediction is done without using any structure database.
-Thus, classes are predicted for all compounds for which the fragmentation tree contains at least three fragments, including compounds that have no structure candidate in the database.
+Thus, classes are predicted for all features for which the fragmentation tree contains at least three fragments, including features that have no structure candidate in the database.
 There are no parameters to set.
 Similar to molecular fingerprints, compound classes are predicted for each molecular formula separately.